 - Implement easy-to-use software that allows teachers to manage access from a single point.

-- Generate individual daily, weekly or monthly Internet use reports to help encourage good habits and get a better understanding of how students are using digital tools in your school.
+- Generate individual daily, weekly or monthly Internet use reports.
+This can help encourage good habits.
+It can also get a better understanding of how students are using digital tools in your school.

 - Utilize software that allows at-a-glance optics of real-time student Internet activity.